 How Cassandra replication works with no single points of failure, and what this means for adding, load-balancing, and replacing machines safely and efficiently.
 We'll explain gossip and failure detection, and also columnfamily modification, snapshots, and data import + export.

 There are many factors that affect Cassandra performance.
 We'll cover OS- and machine-level factors such as the OS buffer cache and disk utilization, JVM factors such as garbage collector settings, and Cassandra tunables such as cache sizes.
 We'll also cover how to use the metrics covered previously to recognize warning signs that you need to add capacity to your cluster.
 Yes, there will be war stories.

 Cassandra is the "hands down winner for transaction processing performance at scale."
 Cassandra is in use at Digg, Facebook, Twitter, Reddit, Rackspace, and many other companies with large, active data sets.
 Cassandra's fully-distributed design with no single points of failure allows exceptional reliability.

-Riptano is the leading expert for Apache Cassandra, providing support, training, and professional services for all things Cassandra.
+Riptano is the leading expert for Apache Cassandra, providing software, support, and training, for all things Cassandra.